bttger/my-zsh/README.md

 # Zsh without bloated plugin or theme manager

 It may be tempting to quickly install Oh-my-Zsh and Powerlevel10k or other plugin managers.
 They allow you to configure Zsh in no time without any prior knowledge.
-But they also bring a lot of bloat with them.
-Instead, I want to decide for myself what I install on my machine, when I update packages, and be able to follow and customize the configuration process.
+But they also bring bloat with them.
+Instead, I want to decide for myself what I install on my machine, when I update packages, and be able to follow and customize my configuration.

 ![image](https://user-images.githubusercontent.com/49961674/201792373-88dec4d2-7c48-403a-8fc1-a03e9d0f61c1.png)